ocean-mapping-group/ocean-mapping-group.github.io/omg/newMergeAtt.md

     *   For each beam, it calculates the sounding geometry using the selected raytracing method, the interpolated SVP, and corrected attitude (from an `.orientation` file).
 This involves detailed calculations of the beam path through the water column, accounting for refraction and motion.
     *   Updates the `depth`, `across-track`, and `along-track` fields of each beam with the newly calculated values.
     *   Updates the `vesselHeave`, `vesselPitch`, `vesselRoll`, and `vesselHeading` in the profile header with the merged TX orientation.
-4.  **Output:** Writes the modified profile header and rational beams back to the merged file.
-If `-dump_depression` is used, it also creates a `.depression` file containing the final depression and azimuth angles for each beam.
+4.  **Output:** Writes the updated profile headers (and optionally beam records if depths were re-calculated) back to the merged file.
-5.  **Error Handling & Debugging:** Provides extensive debugging output and flags soundings that cannot be successfully processed.
+5.  **Diagnostic Output:** Provides verbose output about the merging process, time discrepancies, and corrected values if `-v` is enabled.

+## Output Files
+*   The input merged file (`<input.merged>`) is modified in-place (unless `-test` is used).
+*   `<input.merged_prefix>.depression`: A binary file containing final depression and azimuth angles for each beam (if `-dump_depression` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.
+*   `j_attitude.h`: For attitude data handling.
+*   `j_watercolumn.h`: For water column data handling (if SVP raytracing is used).
+*   `j_generic_beam_pattern.h`: For sonar parameter handling.

+## Notes
+`newMergeAtt` is a foundational tool for achieving high-accuracy multibeam bathymetry by rigorously integrating motion and sound velocity data.
+Its advanced beam vector recalculation and re-raytracing capabilities are essential for modern multibeam processing workflows.
+The tool modifies merged files in place, so thorough backups are recommended before processing.
+The extensive set of options allows for fine-tuning of motion compensation and refraction corrections based on specific survey conditions and sensor configurations.
+The `travis` algorithm is an experimental sounding reduction technique.